bdsoha/devcontainers/src/custom-root-ca/NOTES.md

 ## Override Feature Install Order

 It is likely that you will need to have the custom CA certificate applied at an early stage of the installation build.
 To override the order of installation, add the following to your `devcontainer.json` configuration:

+> **Note** The values of `overrideFeatureInstallOrder` do not contain the feature's version tag.

 ```jsonc
 // ...